-Asystasia gangetica known as creeping foxglove, Chinese violet, coromandel, Ganges primrose or Philippine violet originated from India and Sri Lanka.
+Asystasia gangetica known as creeping foxglove, Chinese violet, coromandel, Ganges primrose, or Philippine violet originated from India and Sri Lanka.
 This plant was first brought over for ornamental purposes.
 A.gangetica is invasive and has been known to invade coastal habitats, disturbed sites, forest margins, open woodlands, roadsides, urban open space, and waste areas.
-It has the ability to smother native plants and forms dense stands across large areas.
+It has the ability to smother native plants and form dense stands across large areas.
 It is a major weed of coffee plantations, rubber, oil palm, and other crops.
-It completes for soil nutrients impacting plantation crops.
+It competes for soil nutrients impacting plantation crops.

 Source: Read more about the Asystasia gangetica.